kpal99/flashggFinalFit_TprimeAnalysis/Signal/USAGE.md

 ### Copy plot
-- For copying output plots, do `source cp_Plots.sh`
+- For copying output plots, do `source rsyncPlots.sh`